Clinical Psychology, Psychotherapy, and Counseling

 Quantitative Study(ies)

-Objective: This study examined the effectiveness of brief cognitive behavioral therapy in improving self-compassion among patients with treatment-resistant depression.
+Objective: This study evaluated the effectiveness of brief cognitive behavioral therapy in improving self-compassion among patients with treatment-resistant depression.

-Methods and Materials: This applied quasi-experimental study used a pretest–posttest control-group design.
-The statistical population included patients with treatment-resistant depression referred to hospitals and psychological clinics in Shiraz, Iran, during 2024–2025.
-Thirty-four eligible patients with major depressive disorder who showed no satisfactory response to at least two antidepressant classes after three months of treatment were selected through convenience sampling and randomly assigned to an experimental group (n = 17) and a control group (n = 17).
+Methods and Materials: This quasi-experimental study used a pretest–posttest control-group design.
+The statistical population included patients with treatment-resistant depression referred to hospitals and psychology clinics in Shiraz, Iran, during 2024–2025.
+Thirty-four eligible patients with major depressive disorder who had not responded satisfactorily to at least two antidepressant classes after three months of treatment were selected by convenience sampling and randomly assigned to an experimental group (n = 17) and a control group (n = 17).
 The experimental group received eight 60-minute sessions of brief cognitive behavioral therapy based on Rad’s protocol, while the control group remained on a waitlist.
-Data were collected using the Self-Compassion Scale and analyzed with descriptive statistics and multivariate analysis of covariance in SPSS-26.
+Data were collected using the Self-Compassion Scale and analyzed using multivariate analysis of covariance in SPSS-26.

-Conclusion: Brief cognitive behavioral therapy significantly improved self-compassion and its adaptive and maladaptive dimensions in patients with treatment-resistant depression.
-This intervention may be considered a useful adjunctive psychological approach in clinical settings.
+Conclusion: Brief cognitive behavioral therapy significantly improved self-compassion in patients with treatment-resistant depression.